rollbear/trompeloeil/README.md

-Written like this, the duck-typed matcher is in many ways simpler than a typed matcher, but disambiguation between overloaded mock member functions becomes tricke.
+Written like this, the duck-typed matcher is in many ways simpler than a typed matcher, but disambiguation between overloaded mock member functions becomes tricky.
 One alternative is to use [`std::enable_if<>`](http://en.cppreference.com/w/cpp/types/enable_if) on the conversion operator at **//1** to remove obviously illegal alternatives.